OpenDSA/OpenDSA/RST/source/Glossary.rst

       Written :math:`\lceil x \rceil`, for real value :math:`x` the ceiling is the least integer :math:`\geq x`.

+   circular list
+      A :term:`list` ADT implementation variant where the last element of the list provides access to the first element of the list.

    class
       In an object-oriented language, an ADT and its implementation together make up a class.